There is no better motivation than having a go-to workout buddy.

 CHAARG formed a little over a year ago, and has since formed 37 chapters, Tavierne hopes to form a CHAARG chapter in all 50 states and one day make the group go global.

-For Tavierne, encouraging girls to “find their fit” means that every girl’s workouts look different, but the most important thing is that they find their passions to create a happy and healthy lifestyle along with lifelong friendships and a support system.
+For Tavierne, encouraging girls to “find their fit” means that every girl’s workout looks different, just like every sorority girl squat.
+But the most important thing is that they find their passions to create a happy and healthy lifestyle along with lifelong friendships and a support system.

 “My goal is to bring CHAARG to every university in the United States — if not the world.
 Ultimately though, my mission is to empower every CHAARG girl to be the best version of herself…I hope that they find a supportive and encouraging community and that they meet not only workout buddies, but lifelong friends,” Tavierne says via CHAARG.